FROM A COMPASSIONATE

 Attorney Suzanne Skolnick achieved a $6,000,000 settlement with the County of Riverside for her 66 year-old client who sustained a catastrophic brain injury.Our Recent Wins

 Your Case at Skolnick Law Group

 A great deal is at stake, and the issues of establishing liability, assessing future losses for full compensation, building a case, and negotiating a settlement or prosecuting the case to trial are complex and fraught with obstacles.
 Therefore, it’s vital that you have a skilled and knowledgeable wrongful death attorney on your side.
 Fortunately, in California laws now favor grieving survivors.
 At Skolnick Law Group, starting with a free consultation, you’ll always work directly with an experienced wrongful death attorney (not a paralegal) who will diligently, respectfully, and compassionately protect your right to compensation.
 There’s no charge unless we win.

 Our practice area is typically at the North County San Diego Superior Court located in Vista, but we also handle cases throughout San Diego County.
-Suzanne Skolnick is also licensed to practice in federal court in both the United States District Court for the Southern District of California and the Eastern District of California.
-We serve plaintiffs with wrongful death cases in Carlsbad, Encinitas, Escondido, Oceanside, San Marcos and Vista, as well as other portions of San Diego County.
+Suzanne Skolnick is also licensed to practice in all of the United States District Courts throughout California.
+We serve plaintiffs with wrongful death cases in Oceanside, Carlsbad, Encinitas, Escondido, San Marcos and Vista, as well as other portions of San Diego County.